Ohio2/fpkg/Readme.md

 # fpkg

+Faerbit's original purpose was:
-This is a linux package manager focussed on simplicity, rather than feature completeness.
-This is rather for my personal education, than for producing something useful.
+„This is a linux package manager focused on simplicity, rather than feature completeness.
+This is rather for my personal education, than for producing something useful.”

 Fork of: https://codeberg.org/faerbit/fpkg/src/branch/master

 ## Dependencies
- * fakeroot
+ * fakeroot (only for cpkg)
  * bash
  * zstd
  * tar